 Hilda’s heavy gaze met Mother Abbess’s and she raised her eyes to heaven, which caused the nun to chuckle out loud.
-She reached over and laid her hand against Hilda’s white cheek.
-“You said you would be biddable, love.”
+She reached over and laid her hand against Hilda’s cheek.

 Hilda covered the hand with her own.
-“I feel as though I’ve been ambushed, but I know you both worry about me, and that warms my heart.”
-She searched Mother Abbess’s face and looked up at Sister Infirmarian.
+“I feel as though I’ve been ambushed, but I know you worry about me, and that warms my heart.”
+She searched Mother’s face and looked up at the Infirmarian.
 “What about Mother?
 She’s exhausted as well.
-It’s no sinecure keeping you all in order and Christmas is a very busy time for her.”
+It’s no sinecure keeping you all in order, and Christmas is a very busy time for her.”

 Pauline let out a bark of laughter.
 “You two defy belief.
 Cut from the same cloth, the pair of you!
 Yes, my dear, I have her in hand as well.
 She doesn’t know it yet, but she’s also about to be marched off to bed.”

 “But I can’t…”